miamiww/hugoBlog/content/post/100days/Day-7.md

 21  hn4-kh.ukrnames.com (146.120.89.200)  126.725 ms  125.446 ms  127.229 ms
 22  hosting18.ukrnames.com (146.120.89.201)  123.240 ms  123.425 ms  124.552 ms
 ```
-I'm sure that [ukrnames](https://www.ukrnames.com/) is totally legit and aboveboard as a web hosting service but I couldn't help being reminded of a conference talk I had been to by [Brannon Dorsey](https://radicalnetworks.org/archives/2017/participants/brannon-dorsey/) talking about how Ukranian hosting services were the only way to completely anonymously buy web hosting services via crypto currencies.
+I'm sure that [ukrnames](https://www.ukrnames.com/) is totally legit and aboveboard as a web hosting service but I couldn't help being reminded of a conference talk I had been to by [Brannon Dorsey](https://radicalnetworks.org/archives/2017/participants/brannon-dorsey/) talking about how Ukranian hosting services were the only way to completely anonymously buy web hosting via crypto currencies.
 This IP [shows up on Shodan](https://www.shodan.io/host/146.120.89.201) being in the domain of [Alfa Telecom](http://alfatelecom.cz/) in the Czech Republic.
 Using `nmap` reveals that they've got a lot going on.

 ```
 👻🌵✨$ nmap -p- 146.120.89.201